The excess of our youth are checks written against our age and they are payable with interest thirty years later.

 Meaning

-In the quote “The excess of our youth are checks written against our age and they are payable with interest thirty years later.,” the emphasis is on life.
-It highlights the thought that life rarely follows a perfect plan while implying that the present moment deserves attention.
+The message behind “The excess of our youth are checks written against our age and they are payable with interest thirty years later.” revolves around life.
+It suggests that life rarely follows a perfect plan, making it relatable to many people's experiences.

 Theme